kengreim/PyVatsim/readme.md

     # Do something here

 c = vatsim.controllers(cids=[123456, 234567, 345678])
-for cid, pilot in c.items():
+for cid, controller in c.items():
     # Do something here
 ```

 ## Retrieve a list of pilots or controllers based on one or more string regular expressions
-`callsigns` argument expects either a single string or a list of strings.
+`callsigns` argument expects either a single string or a list of strings. `callsigns` argument will be ignored if `cids` argument is provided, as in the example above.

 `pilots(callsigns)` will evaluate each string as a Python regular expression and return a dictionary of `Pilot` instances where the Pilot's callsign matches one of the given callsign regular expressions (using `re.search`), or `None` if no matches are found